Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - transitional costs associated with the shared delivery of municipal services

 Other organizations may provide funding to non-profit organizations that support programs which promote health and wellbeing or offer a social service.
 Check your telephone directory or search online to identify organizations that may have funding available for seniors’ organizations.

 Eligible charitable organizations may also wish to consider fundraising activities.
-Information on fundraising options, licensing requirements and forms can be found on the Alberta Gaming and Liquor Commission website.
+Information on fundraising options, licensing requirements and forms can be found on the Alberta Gaming, Liquor and Cannabis Commission website.

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.